Lilly making 'record-breaking' investment in Indiana manufacturing

 Lilly making ‘record-breaking’ investment in Indiana manufacturing

-INDIANAPOLIS (WISH) — Indianapolis based Lilly and Company announced Monday that it will invest an additional $1.6 billion and add another 200 jobs at its two new manufacturing sites in LEAP Innovation Park in Boone County.
+LEBANON, Ind.
+(WISH) — Indianapolis-based Lilly and Company announced Monday that it will invest an additional $1.6 billion and add another 200 jobs at its two new manufacturing sites in LEAP Innovation Park in Boone County.

 This brings the total commitment to the park by Eli Lilly to $3.7 billion and up to 700 new jobs, according to a press release.